YizeZhang/Net_Diff/README.md

 2020/02/26
    1. Enable GEO satellite of BDS3

-2020/03/04
+---
+###     **V1.11**

+2020/03/06
+   1. Support moving baseline RTK

-   1. Support FCB from WHU for PPP-AR
+   2. Support FCB from WHU for PPP-AR

+   3. Fix bug of PPP-RTK(CLAS)

-   2. Change constraint and walking step of ionosphere parameter in uncombined PPP
+   4. Change constraint and walking step of ionosphere parameter in uncombined PPP

+   5. Fix bug in reading high rate data (>1Hz)